 Heterogeneous Communities and Natural Environment

 The present-day Malagasy people are extremely heterogeneous due to their diverse roots: their ancestors arrived on the island from various parts of Asia, Africa, the Middle East, and Europe.
-Today, the Malagasy have been categorized into 18 official ethnic groups, but many distinctions between various groups remain unclear or are still subject to debate.
+Today, the Malagasy have been categorized into 18 official ethnic groups, but many distinctions between various groups remain unclear or subject to debate.

 Use French and Learn Malagasy